 Dengue Fever: Dengue fever is a life-threatening disease spread by mosquitoes.
 More commonly known symptoms are sudden and high fever, severe headache, pain behind the eyes, severe joint and muscle pain, fatigue, nausea, etc. Preventing mosquitoes is the only way to restrict the Dengue.

 Cholera: It is a water-borne disease causing severe diarrhea and dehydration.
 Bacteria called Vibrio cholerae is the main cause.
 Consuming contaminated food and water leads to get affected by this disease.
-Cholera symptoms include watery diarrhea, vomiting, rapid heartbeat, dry mouth, and low blood pressure, etc. The only way to prevent cholera, make sure you have pure food and water to eat and drink.
+Cholera symptoms include watery diarrhoea, vomiting, rapid heartbeat, dry mouth, and low blood pressure, etc. The only way to prevent cholera, make sure you have pure food and water to eat and drink.

 Jaundice: Monsoon is the occasion of consuming contaminated food and water unknowingly.
 This leads to weakness, yellowing of eyes, yellow urine, abdominal pain, pale stools, and vomiting, etc if you are threatened by Jaundice.
-The yellow colored waste material called Bilirubin in the blood spreading causes yellow discoloration of eyes and skin.
+The yellow colored waste material called Bilirubin in the blood spreading causes yellow discolouration of eyes and skin.
 This can affect the liver very badly.
 Take hepatitis vaccine, avoid heavy alcohol consumption, maintain a healthy weight and cholesterol, etc can prevent jaundice.

 Chikungunya: Chikungunya is also a mosquito spreading disease.
 Aedes albopictus mosquitoes spread Chikungunya by biting us in the bright daylight.
 If you keep stagnant water in your house or workplace premises, you are setting up the environment for mosquitoes to breed.
 Let’s prevent all mosquito spreading diseases by cleaning our premises regularly.
 Also, use a/c rooms or windows screens to keep the mosquitoes outside the house.